 There were teachable moments both on and off stage on the day we attended the family-friendly festival.
 La Princesse Légère had audio description, an additional track of narration for visually impaired or blind audiences.
 Hosted by Fondation Gecina, families brought their children for a special “behind the scenes” visit of the sumptuous Opéra Comique alongside visitors with visual handicaps accompanied by Action Handicap France (AHF).
 After the tour, there was a sensory awareness workshop lead by a moderator who orally guided participants through tactile models of the building.
 This provided an additional reference for people with visual impairments and instilled sensitivity in the children who, blindfolded, tried to follow the same instructions.
 What better way to promote social inclusion than to share an activity around a mutual interest in the performing arts?
 Everyone sang in chorus during an opera lesson in the Salle Bizet.
 Last but not least, Gecina offered everyone a delicious goûter (the French equivalent of high tea) in the lavishly decorated foyer.

 The Opéra Comique strives to be accessible to the public at large addressing not only inter-generational audiences but those with specific needs and underserved populations.
 Supported by the Fondation Gecina, the Opéra Comique partners with several associations such as AHF and Accès Culture, to enhance access to people with auditory, visual and physical handicaps.
 The 2019 season will include a collaboration with Ciné-ma Difference.
-The addition of their Fa-Si-La difference volunteers to Salle Favart’s existing adaptations for sensory impairments intend to make Opéra Comique even more welcoming to audiences with developmental disabilities.
-The inaugural “Dimanche Relax” will take place on July 15, 2018 during the youth targeted opera “Bohème, notre jeunesse”.
+The presence of their volunteers intend to make Opéra Comique even more welcoming to audiences with disabilities.
+The inaugural “Dimanche Relax” will take place on July 15, 2018 during the opera “Bohème, notre jeunesse”.
 Action Handicap France also assures front line staff training at this esteemed cultural venue.
 There is an accessibility department head dedicated to providing accommodations for patrons and visitors with disabilities.

 La Princesse Légère was my son’s first live performance in the opera house also known as Salle Favart.
 Besides the pre-visit and valuable documents that you can view by clicking on the title, a program in large type with a short summary of the story further prepared us for the opera.
 Additionally, we had been there last year for an architectural tour following the extensive renovation.
 During that visit, we learned that “Opéra Comique” refers to the building but also to the musical genre -sung and spoken- both opera and commedia dell’arte.
 I highly recommend the tour not only for the rich history but in advance of a live performance.
 Familiarizing my son with his surroundings helps him to focus and reduces anxiety about expectations.
 There is so much to take in visually, such as the intricate mosaic patterns, that it may be overwhelming for first-time visitors on the autism spectrum.
 It might even be possible to “meet your seat” or attend short presentation about the opera.
 If you can’t get there prior to a performance, Opéra Comique provides many possibilities to prepare online with information and videos.
 If you require spacious seating or “wiggle room”, the box seats are ideal.